National Highways: Performance monitoring

 The Infrastructure Act 2015 established the Office of Rail and Road (ORR) as the monitor for National Highways.
 ORR is responsible for monitoring and enforcing the performance and efficiency of National Highways, and advising the Secretary of State for Transport on its compliance against the Road Investment Strategy and Licence.
-The Act also established Transport Focus (previously Passenger Focus) as its watchdog with the purpose of promoting and protecting the interests of users of the strategic road network.
+The Act also established Transport Focus, previously Passenger Focus, as its watchdog, with the purpose of promoting and protecting the interests of users of the strategic road network.

 Traffic England

 Traffic England is a website that gives information about the latest traffic conditions as well as details of any roadworks or events that may cause congestion.
 By selecting current motorway information users can see the average speed between individual motorway junctions, what is being displayed on all the variable-message signs, and images from traffic cameras.
 The website is run by National Highways' National Traffic Information Service.

 Survive Group

 The Survive Group is a partnership between National Highways, the National Police Chiefs' Council, the breakdown/recovery industry and other road service providers.
-The Survive Group has been established to improve the safety of those who work on the road network and the travelling public and is also dedicated to the promotion of driving safety.
+The Survive Group has been established to improve the safety of those who work on the road network and the travelling public and is dedicated to the promotion of driving safety.
 The name Survive comes from Safe Use of Roadside Verges in Vehicular Emergencies.

 The Survive Group website holds information on the Survive Group membership details and activities being undertaken by the working groups.
-It also supplies advice on how to drive safely in a wide range of driving conditions, advice on planning journeys.
-Survive also provides publications and new guidance produced by the Survive members plus news on new initiatives and forthcoming road safety events.
+It supplies advice on how to drive safely in a wide range of driving conditions, advice on planning journeys.
+Survive provides publications and new guidance produced by the Survive members plus news on new initiatives and forthcoming road safety events.